LtbLightning/bdk-flutter-workshop/PREREQUISITES.md

 # Prerequisites

-This workshop is an hands-on workshop for software developers.
+This workshop is a hands-on workshop for software developers.
 To be able to participate, you need to bring your own laptop with some [Software and Tools](#software-and-tools) installed on it already.

 There will not be any time to do this during the workshop, so please make sure to have everything installed and ready to go **before** the start of the workshop.